 New Outdoor and Rooftop Meeting Spaces

 In addition to a newly debuted balcony at Chadwicks and Misha’s Coffee’s Prince Street location, two Old Town eateries promise rooftop views for private events.
-In spring 2022, Hank’s Oyster Bar, by regionally-acclaimed Chef Jamie Leeds, will migrate to the former Hank & Mitzi’s location in Old Town North, complete with a brand-new rooftop dining space.
-Meanwhile, Village Brauhaus promises an al fresco penthouse perch to Bavarian brews and plates, starting in spring 2022 and Café 44 will expand its indoor footprint this summer.
+Hank’s Oyster Bar, by regionally-acclaimed Chef Jamie Leeds, has migrated to the former Hank & Mitzi’s location in Old Town North, complete with a brand-new rooftop dining space.
+Meanwhile, Village Brauhaus promises an al fresco penthouse perch to Bavarian brews and plates, and Café 44 will expand its indoor footprint this summer.

 King Street Pedestrian Block and Outdoor Dining Trend

 Just steps from Alexandria’s evolving waterfront, meeting attendees can relish in scenic views along the 100 block of King Street, a pandemic adaptation made into a permanent pedestrian-only hub in October 2021.
 Al fresco dining has thrived since the beginning of the pandemic and is ever-evolving as new outdoor dining destinations emerge in Old Town and across various neighborhoods, further enhancing the City’s European flair and appeal.
 Find the latest outdoor dining ideas here.

 Renovations and Rebrands to Alexandria’s Hotel Portfolio in 2022